-In 2017, the Board approved the remuneration of a director, related to interim CEO services provided to the Company in addition to his role as director.
-As at December 31, 2022 and 2021, the entire \$75,000 amount remains unpaid and is included in trade and other payables.
+In 2017, the Board approved the remuneration of a director and shareholder, for services as interim CEO provided to the Company in addition to his role as director.
+As at December 31 2022, the entire \$75,000 amount remained unpaid and was included in trade and other payables.
+In 2023, the amount was forgiven by the director and shareholder and recorded as a reduction of general and administrative salaries and benefits (note 15).